sebassem/myBlog/content/english/blogs/posts/Azure-Developer-CLI.markdown

 3. Check and display the current cores usage Vs the cores limit in the selected region
 4. Prompt for a prefix for the web app
 5. Prompt for a budget limit to enforce on the resource group
-6. Deploy the web application and apply the buget
+6. Deploy the web application and apply the budget

 Before we start diving into the code, lets first explore the concept of hooks in _azd_